OleHolmNielsen/ITwiki/docs/AMD_ROCm.rst

 The `Deploy ROCm on Linux <https://rocm.docs.amd.com/en/latest/deploy/linux/>`_ guide documents installation on RHEL.
+See also the Quick_Start_ guide.
-You must enable the EPEL_ repository.
+You must first enable the EPEL_ repository.
 Install kernel packages::

   dnf install kernel-headers kernel-devel